Communication on Progress

 - In order to ensure greater transparency in respect of all procurement actions through tendering, all tenders are now hosted on Company’s website.
 Further, it was decided by the Company in December 2012 that all procurements above Rs 5 lakhs need to be carried out through the e-procurement mode.

-- A Handbook on "Public Procurement" was published by the Vigilance Department in the month of April 2013, with the aim of assisting all Executives in understanding the procurement of process well.
+- A Handbook on “Public Procurement” was published by the Vigilance Department in April 2013, with the aim of assisting all Executives in understanding the procurement process well.

 HSE: In pursuance of the leadership’s advocacy for the institutionalization of a proactive HSE (Health, Safety & Environment) culture in the organization, a full-fledged HSE department was set up at the Corporate Office.
-Various initiatives are taken for continuous improvement.
-Some of them are regular HSE audits at all units across all SBUs, trainings / workshops on HSE, Sustainable Development and CSR for employees and other stakeholders, General Planned Inspections at different units on a daily basis etc. The HSE Manual for standardization of safe working practices was developed and has been uploaded on the Corporate website.
+Balmer Lawrie for the first time published its Sustainability Report and Business Responsibility Report for the year 2016-17 and it has been uploaded on the Company’s website.
+This year the HSE Progressive Disciplinary policy was also rolled out.
+Corporate HSE carried out HSE audits in all units across all SBUs, conducted trainings / workshops on Behaviour Based Safety, Process Safety, Sustainable Development and CSR for employees and other stakeholders, and General Planned Inspections at different units on a daily basis.
+In 2017-18 our Company organised training on HSE Legal requirements, Process Safety and Behaviour Based Safety for the operational managers.
+We have also carried out Process Safety Audit was carried out for the temperature controlled warehouse in Hyderabad in 2016-17.

-Balmer Lawrie for the first time achieved Zero LTI [Lost Time Injury] for 365 days i.e. from 18th August 2015 to 18th August 2016, in all the manufacturing and service businesses.
+Balmer Lawrie for the first time achieved Zero LTI [Lost Time Injury] for 365 days in the last financial year that is from 1st April 2017 till 31st March 2018.

 Corporate Social Responsibility Click here